 On the other hand, added sugars are anything that is added to foods or beverages during preparation (like adding sugar to your coffee).
 And added sugars can still include natural sugars (light, brown, dark or white sugar, honey, syrup, etc.).

 In fact, most table sugars — or granulated sugars — are made of sucrose, a disaccharide of glucose and fructose, which is produced naturally in plants.
 “They are still considered ‘added sugars’ even if produced from a natural source,” says Ansari.
-And because we know you are wondering: “Stevia is also considered an added sugar, it comes from the stevia rebaudiana plant,” says Ansari.
+And because we know you are wondering: “Stevia is also considered an added sugar, it comes from the Stevia rebaudiana plant,” says Ansari.
 “Although it is sweeter than regular sugar, it is lower in calories and carbohydrates than regular sugar.”

-The places you can most commonly find added sugars: soda, candies, juices, baked good, yogurts, puddings, dairy-based desserts and other grains.
+The places you can most commonly find added sugars: soda, candies, juices, baked goods, yogurts, puddings, dairy-based desserts and other grains.
 Spotting sugars in your diet may not be as straightforward because they go by a bunch of different names.
-A few of them: brown sugar, corn syrup, high-fructose corn syrup, honey, malt sugar, molasses, raw sugar, syrup, and sugar molecules ending in “ose:” fructose, lactose, maltose, etc.
+A few of them: brown sugar, corn syrup, high-fructose corn syrup, honey, malt sugar, molasses, raw sugar, syrup and sugar molecules ending in “ose:” fructose, lactose, maltose, etc.

 What Are Artificial Sweeteners?

 Also sometimes duped the “zero-calorie sweetener,” artificial sweeteners are a type of sugar substitute.
 “There are six high-intensity sweeteners that have been tested and approved by the FDA,” says Ansari.
 “Common ones include aspartame, saccharin, sucralose.”
 The other three are acesulfame, neotame and advantame.
 Even though they are synthetic, they may be derived from naturally occurring substances, like herbs or sugar itself.
-Think: Equal (aspartame), Sweet ‘N Low (saccharin), Splenda (sucralose).
+Think Equal (aspartame), Sweet ‘N Low (saccharin), Splenda (sucralose).

-The reason they are known as “high-intensity” is because for the most part, they are many times sweeter than natural sugar, so only a little is needed to achieve the same degree of sweetness.
+The reason they are known as “high-intensity” is that for the most part, they are many times sweeter than natural sugar, so only a little is needed to achieve the same degree of sweetness.